UK-Export-Finance/dtfs2/external-api/README.md

 ### 3. OS
 Places API
 The service also hosts some reference data for countries, currencies and industry sectors.
 These need to be removed and obtained through Mulesoft API calls.
-This service initially started purely as a reference data api (i.e, no external API calls).
-Service should be renamed to external-apis.

 ## Why
 Separation of concerns and reusability.